chikamichi/metamorphosis/README.md

 ## Caveats

 * It is not possible to deactivate a plugin at the present time, without bootstraping the receiver again.
-Hard work forthcoming.
+Hard work forthcoming, as it's not an easy process.
-* The TODO list is not empty.
+* The TODO list is not empty!

 ## Note on Patches/Pull Requests